Vi-nguyen24/hello-world/README.md

 Hello,

-I am a woman in her late tweenty trying to catch up with the tech in research field.
+I am a woman in her late tweenty trying to catch up with the fast-growing tech in research field.